 JOHN: Yeah.
 I had a guy come to me Sunday morning after I had preached the sermon; and I walked over and I talked to him, and he said, “I have to tell you something.”
 And I said, “Hey, great.”
 I introduced myself and asked his name, and he gave me his name.
 He said, “I have to tell you that the Lord has told me there’s going to be a really big earthquake.”
 I said, “Really?”

 He said, “Do you think if I give you that prophecy that I’m crazy?”
 I said, “No, I don’t think you’re crazy, I just think you’re wrong.
 I mean, we’re in California, so there could be an earthquake.
 But did the Lord tell you there’s going to be an earthquake, and this is a direct prophecy?
 And so, maybe He told you the magnitude.
 Did He tell you the magnitude of that, you know, like on the Richter scale while He was giving you this information, just so if it is from God, it wouldn’t get blended in to every other earthquake?”

 PHIL: Or the date and time would be helpful information.

-PHIL: Let me go back to something you said earlier and kind of drive this home.
-You said at the very start that miracles, even on the pages of Scripture, miracles are not every day commonplace experiences.
-And particularly if you look at the miracles that are done through human instrumentality, you have, really I can think of three miracle eras: Moses and Joshua, Elijah and Elisha, and then Christ and the apostles.
-Other than that, there are isolated miracles.
+PHIL: Let me go back to something you said earlier and kind of try to drive this home.
+You said at the very start that miracles, even on the pages of Scripture, miracles are not everyday commonplace experiences.
+And particularly if you look at the miracles that are done through human instrumentality, you have – really, I can think of three miracle eras: Moses and Joshua, Elijah and Elisha, and then Christ and the apostles.
+Other than that, there are isolated miracles, but –

-PHIL: Yeah, if that meant what Charismatics seem to want to try to make it mean.
+PHIL: Yeah, if that meant what charismatics seem to want to try to make it mean.
 You have a hard time explaining the Old Testament eras when there weren’t –

 PHIL: Yeah, that’s right.
 You know, I agree with you.